 Note: If you’re an international student, please visit our application requirements for international graduate students page to learn how to apply to Mills.

 A Mills education will help you advance your career and better the world while connecting you with a supportive community of peers and mentors.
 We strongly encourage all students to apply for admission by their program's fall priority deadline to receive the earliest consideration for Mills merit and need-based scholarships.

-After the fall priority deadline, applications are considered on a space-available basis until July 15, our final application deadline for students wanting to start in the fall term.
-Be sure to visit the additional application requirements page for your program to learn if there are preferred application deadlines that fall between the priority deadline and July 15.
+*Once the fall priority deadlines have passed, we conduct rolling admissions on a space-available basis.
+Be sure to visit the additional application requirements page for your program to see if there are preferred application deadlines after fall priority.

 The following Mills graduate programs also accept applications for spring admission.